 Any entrepreneur will tell you that running a company is hard.
 A key part of running a successful company is making successful hires.
 In his book, Horowitz offers interview questions you can ask your potential sales leader to identify if they’re a match.

-Joe Morrissey is a General Partner on the Growth investing team, focused on enterprise technology companies.
+Joe Morrissey is a general partner on the Growth team at Andreessen Horowitz, where he focuses on enterprise technology companies.

 Andrea Simon is a partner on the Talent Network team, focused on executive talent.